liquity/dev/README.md

 The PriceFeed logic is complex, and although we would prefer simplicity, it does allow the system a chance of switching to an accurate price source in case of a Chainlink failure or timeout, and also the possibility of returning to an honest Chainlink price after it has failed and recovered.

-We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Chainlink were to be hacked or permanently fail, Liquity would become permanently unusable anyway.
+We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Chainlink were to be hacked or permanently fail, Fluidity would become permanently unusable anyway.

-**Chainlink Decimals**: the `PriceFeed` checks for and uses the latest `decimals` value reported by the Chainlink aggregator in order to calculate the Chainlink price at 18-digit precision, as needed by Liquity.  `PriceFeed` does not assume a value for decimals and can handle the case where Chainlink change their decimal value.
+**Chainlink Decimals**: the `PriceFeed` checks for and uses the latest `decimals` value reported by the Chainlink aggregator in order to calculate the Chainlink price at 18-digit precision, as needed by Fluidity.  `PriceFeed` does not assume a value for decimals and can handle the case where Chainlink change their decimal value.

 However, the check `chainlinkIsBroken` uses both the current response from the latest round and the response previous round.
-Since `decimals` is not attached to round data, Liquity has no way of knowing whether decimals has changed between the current round and the previous round, so we assume it is the same.
-Liquity assumes the current return value of decimals() applies to both current round `i` and previous round `i-1`.
+Since `decimals` is not attached to round data, Fluidity has no way of knowing whether decimals has changed between the current round and the previous round, so we assume it is the same.
+Fluidity assumes the current return value of decimals() applies to both current round `i` and previous round `i-1`.

-This means that a decimal change that coincides with a Liquity price fetch could cause Liquity to assert that the Chainlink price has deviated too much, and fall back to Tellor.
+This means that a decimal change that coincides with a Fluidity price fetch could cause Fluidity to assert that the Chainlink price has deviated too much, and fall back to Tellor.
 There is nothing we can do about this.
-We hope/expect Chainlink to never change their `decimals()` return value (currently 8), and if a hack/technical error causes Chainlink's decimals to change, Liquity may fall back to Tellor.
+We hope/expect Chainlink to never change their `decimals()` return value (currently 8), and if a hack/technical error causes Chainlink's decimals to change, Fluidity may fall back to Tellor.

 To summarize the Chainlink decimals issue:
-- Liquity can handle the case where Chainlink decimals changes across _two consecutive rounds `i` and `i-1` which are not used in the same Liquity price fetch_
+- Fluidity can handle the case where Chainlink decimals changes across _two consecutive rounds `i` and `i-1` which are not used in the same Fluidity price fetch_
-- If Liquity fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause Liquity to fall back to Tellor
+- If Fluidity fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause Fluidity to fall back to Tellor
-- Liquity will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).
+- Fluidity will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).

 **Tellor Decimals**: Tellor uses 6 decimal precision for their ETHUSD price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
 Their decimals value is not offered in their on-chain contracts.
 We rely on the continued social consensus around 6 decimals for their ETHUSD price feed.
-Tellor have informed us that if there was demand for an ETHUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Liquity.
+Tellor have informed us that if there was demand for an ETHUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Fluidity.

 ### Keeping a sorted list of Troves ordered by ICR

-Liquity relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).
+Fluidity relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).

 This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target Troves in ascending order of ICR.